 Sales Administration Manager

 The Story behind The Promo Group’s success

 Bryan Peach, the ex CEO of PPPSA (Promotional Product Professionals of South Africa) and Bert Prevoo, the ex COO of PPPSA, are the owners and Directors of The Promo Group – importers and distributors of Promotional Products and Corporate Clothing.

-Bryan Peach left school at the age of seventeen and enlisted in the BSAP (Rhodesian police force) where he served for three and half years, much of this time spent in PATU (Police Anti-terrorist Unit), and finishing off as a detective in CID (Criminal Investigation Department).
+Bryan Peach left school at the age of seventeen and enlisted in the BSAP (Rhodesian police force) where he served for three and half years.

 Arriving in South Africa in January 1982 with a suitcase and R400.00 he spent the next four years working full time to pay his way through Wits Technikon where he obtained a Diploma in Organisation and Work Study (Industrial Engineering).